Changing Jobs and PF Withdrawal: Can I Opt Out of Future Contributions?

 Hi Surya,

-Unless ur current employer is not registered with the PF authorities you will not be getting ur PF deducted.
-Also if your basic salary is less than 10000 per month, you will not be falling under the PF purview.
+Unless your current employer is not registered with the PF authorities, you will not have your PF deducted.
+Also, if your basic salary is less than 10000 per month, you will not fall under the PF purview.

 Manmeet